AZPuma is a High School Prep-Level Club

 The Club is a member of USA Track & Field (the U.S. Governing body of the sport) and practices at Glendale Community College.
 Athletes may become a member of the Club at ANY time during the season (January-June 15).
-This club does NOT train year-round and trains only at scheduled practice times.
+This club does NOT train year-round and trains only at scheduled practice times beginning in January.
 See Registratoin info here.